Assault and Battery Criminal Defense Attorney to Fight your charge in Fort Lauderdale and South Florida

 If you’re facing assault or battery charges, give our office a call.
 We’ll listen to your story and discuss the best course of action for you.
 One mistake shouldn’t have the power to ruin your life, and we’re here to help ensure that’s true for you.

-Free Assault and Battery Criminal Defense Strategy Session
+Free Assault and Battery Criminal Defense Strategy Session in South Florida

 We handle assault and battery cases of all types.
 We know how to protect your rights and provide you with a personalized and aggressive defense to your criminal charges.